yiisoft/yii2/docs/guide/widget-jui.md

 > Note: This section is under development.

-Yii includes support for the [jQuery UI](http://api.jqueryui.com/) library in an officail extension. jQuery UI is a curated set of user interface interactions, effects, widgets, and themes built on top of the jQuery JavaScript Library.
+Yii includes support for the [jQuery UI](http://api.jqueryui.com/) library in an official extension. jQuery UI is a curated set of user interface interactions, effects, widgets, and themes built on top of the jQuery JavaScript Library.

 Installation